ulb-sachsen-anhalt/ulb-zeitungsprojekt-hp1/README.md

 In the progress of the project, there were 550.000 newspaper pages ocr-ed, at first with standard `frk+deu` model config.
 Finally, after the training process, all pages again with the final training model.

-OCR was done with Tesseract 4.x, training used a slighty adopted version of tesstrain.
+OCR was done with Tesseract 4.x, training used a slightly adopted version of tesstrain.

 ## Training data